Blankeos/kpop-streaming-bot/README.md

 ## Why I made this bot?
 - Playlists are dum.
-With this bot, you can farm views "organically."
+With this bot, you can farm views for your favorite music videos "organically."
 - Also it's a good practice for python automation.
 - I also learned some TKinter GUI development with python.